 While in the school, if a student’s assigned device is lost or stolen, they should go to the library or other designated location.
 An incident report will be filled out and given to a building principal who will investigate the situation.

 Students are responsible for the replacement of lost/damaged Chromebook charging plugs.
-Replacement chargers must be purchased from www.dell.com.
+Replacement chargers can be purchased from the district for $60.
 Compatible or refurbished replacement charger cannot be accepted and may not be safe.
-Please reach out to the helpdesk (email@example.com or firstname.lastname@example.org) for a link to the appropriate charger.
+Please reach out to the helpdesk (email@example.com or firstname.lastname@example.org) to purchase the replacement charger.